RosettaCommons/demos/tutorials/Tutorial_X_Protein-Protein-Docking/Protein-Protein-Docking.md

      -ex1
      -ex2
      -nstruct 2

 1. Run the docking protocol

  Rosetta will internally connect the centers of the two chains with a so-called jump (see [Fold Tree]()).
 Along this jump the chains are being pulled together (slide into contact).
 The Monte Carlo moves, which are selected randomly, are:

  * Translations (in x,y or z direction)
  * Rotations (around x,y, z axis)

+ > You can test the docking protocol by running with:
+ > -nstruct 20000
+ > -out:file:silent\_struct_type binary
+ > -out:file:silent dock.out
+ > -native 1V74.pdb

+ 1V74.pdb is the native complex.

 2. Open the ouput files combined\_ppk\_0001.pdb and combined\_ppk_0002.pdb in Pymol.
 The two chains should now be in contact and you can see the different orientations that the chains have now.

 ### Local refinement only:

-* If you already know where two proteins interact, but not exactly how, you can do a **local docking** by including:
+If you already know where two proteins interact, but not exactly how, you can do a **local docking** by including:

         -docking_local_refine

+This will move the chains only by a few degrees and Angstroms.
+An example case would docking antibodies to antigens, when the sequence of th epitope is known.
+The required steps would be:

+1. Fix chain chain breaks, if present.
+2. Prepare a combined file, where the two chains are in conformation that you anticipate to be close to the native one.
+3. Run a docking simulation using the above option.
+The required nstruct is usually smaller than for global docking, as the sampling space is much smaller.
+5000 is a reasoable number to start with.

 ### More stuff that is good to know
 1. **Dock a group of chains** against a protein.
 There is an options that allows you tell Rosetta to leave a group of chains unchanged, relative to each other: